GraemeMalcolm/xyz/Instructions/Labs/LAB_04_data_warehouse_using_apache_spark.md

     display(dfsales.limit(10))
     ```

-    > **Note**: It can take over 3 minutes for this cell to execute.
-    >
-    > The `datalake` variable we created in the first cell is used here as part of the file path.
+    > **Note**: The `datalake` variable we created in the first cell is used here as part of the file path.

     ![The cell output is displayed.](images/2019-sales.png "2019 sales")

     Compare the file path in the cell above to the file path in the first cell.
-Here we are using a relative path to load **all December 2019 sales** data from the Parquet files located in `sale-small`, vs. just December 31, 2010 sales data.
+Here we are using a relative path to load **all December 2019 sales** data from the Parquet files located in `sale-small`, vs. just December 31, 2019 sales data.

     Next, let's load the `TopSales` data from the SQL table we created earlier into a new Spark dataframe, then join it with this new `dfsales` dataframe.
 To do this, we must once again use the `%%spark` magic on a new cell since we'll use the Apache Spark pool to Synapse SQL connector to retrieve data from the SQL database.
 Then we need to add the dataframe contents to a new temporary view so we can access the data from Python.